frc5806/ScoutingApp/README.md

 #### iOS (Mac Only)
 To run on iOS, use `ionic build ios` and go to the folder `app/platforms/ios/`.
 Open `ScoutingApp.xcodeproj` in xcode, and click the run button after selecting the device you want to run on.
 #### Android
-Make sure you have the platform added, and use `ionic build android` to build the android studio project.
-Then, using android studio, open the project in `app/platforms/android/`, and install the app onto the android device.
+Make sure you have the platform added, and use `ionic run android`.